darthmall/darthmall.net/src/weblog/2022/eleventy-logging.md

 <figcaption>Log Eleventy’s default messages and our custom messages with `debug`.</figcaption>
 </figure>

-Et voila!
-We get to see Eleventy’s usual output about writing templates and so on along with our output from our database code.
+Et voilà!
+We get to see Eleventy’s usual output about writing templates and so on along with the output from our database code.
 This way we get nice status messages in our builds, but if something goes wrong, we don’t have to re-run the build in CI to find out what went wrong.

 ## Beware GitLab CI